elevatorctln/AgentP-Doofendash-Reborn/README.md

 - Shaders are not perfectly accurate, they're close but not perfect.

-- Some menus / buttons softlock the game, everything needed for the main gameplay works fine.

 - UI scaling is wrong on modern devices, it's usable but definitely inconsistent and a bit funky.
 I am very open to suggestions on what to do about this without redoing the entire UI.